gupmoh/api-spec/medical-report/kafka/save-medical-report-request.md

 - reasonId (string): Reason ID for the report request
 - remarks (string): Additional remarks about the request , upto 150 characters (optional)
 - mobileNo (string): Mobile phone number of the patient.  upto 20 characters (optional)
 - reportTypeId (string): Report type ID
+- selfOrDependant (string): this report for self or dependant